Community Supported Agriculture

 The answer is yes!
-For the 2020 season, we are so excited to introduce the Flower Share.
-The Flower Share is ten bouquets throughout the CSA season, likely from the week of July 6 to the week of September 14 (exact dates weather-dependent).
+We are so excited to offer the Flower Share again this season.
+The Flower Share is twelve bouquets throughout the CSA season, likely from the week of June 21 to the week of September 6 (exact dates weather-dependent).
 These are hand-tied, mason jar-style arrangements that will include a wide array of seasonal blooms and lush foliage.
-Cut flowers that Sweet Pea Farm plans to grow for the 2020 season includes: dahlias, zinnias, cosmos, peonies, celosia, snapdragons, ageratum, calendula, eryngium, dusty miller, and much, much more.
+Cut flowers that Sweet Pea Farm plans to grow for the 2021 season includes: dahlias, zinnias, cosmos, peonies, celosia, snapdragons, ageratum, calendula, eryngium, dusty miller, and much, much more.

 What is the cost?

-The cost of a share is $500*, which breaks down to $33/week.
-Returning members are also offered a discount at sign-up.
-The cost of the share also includes two reusable, insulated shopping bags.
-While pricing of the items is based on farmers market pricing, members will find that the value of their share can exceed the $33/week.
+The cost of a share is $525*, which breaks down to $35/week.
+Returning members are also offered an additional discount at sign-up.
+While pricing of the items is based on farmers market pricing, members will find that the value of their share can exceed the $35/week.
 To participate in a CSA program is to share in the risks and rewards of local agriculture.
 A crop failure may mean less of something, but a bumper crop crop means more of something else.

 How do I sign up?